-I had been a previous participant for the ‘Add1Challenge’ where I learned German and achieved A2 level and I was keen to sign up again for Scottish Gaelic.
 Gaelic was the language of my ancestors and in fact my great-grandfather taught it to adults in evening classes but it was never passed down to me.
 It was not easy to find a course and there was only one tutor on Italki whose hours did not fit in with mine.
 I eventually decided to go for the distance learning course through Sabhal Mòr Ostaig, a college on the Isle of Skye, Scotland.
 I had all the self-study materials and then a one hour group call with the tutor once per week.
+I also registered for a 90 day language challenge to study Gaelic.

 This was my first video at the start of the challenge:

 After a few weeks of this style of learning, I desperately needed more speaking practice.
 However, I did not anticipate how difficult it would be to find Gaelic speakers to speak with on Skype.
-I posted messages on lots of sites.
+I posted messages on lots of sites but got no responses apart from other learners who were trying to find speaking partners too!

 I therefore went through almost the whole challenge with no speaking!
 In the final week, I got a kind offer from Thomas in the USA who speaks fluent Gaelic and he agreed to make my 90 day video with me.
 I also went to the Isles of Lewis and Harris for a weekend where I was able to go to Ravenspoint and speak Gaelic there as they run summer courses so they were very enthusiastic about it.
 I also visited a church in Gravir, Lewis to attend a Gaelic Psalms service.
 It’s a very traditional and unique way of singing and attracts many visitors.
 The locals made me feel very welcome and they all spoke to me in Gaelic.

-My 90 Day Add1Challenge video was a challenge as I had to speak for 15 minutes in Gaelic which I had not managed the whole way through as I hadn’t actually practised speaking with anyone (not even a rehearsal!), but the main thing is I achieved it!
+My Day 90 video at the end of the challenge was difficult for me, as I had to speak for 15 minutes in Gaelic which I had not managed the whole way through the 90 days as I hadn’t actually practised speaking with anyone (not even a rehearsal!), but the main thing is I achieved it!
 Looking back at my video now, I can hear mistakes especially when using tha/a bheil expressions but I don’t do that anymore and I should be pleased I finished it after all.
 A few weeks after the challenge ended, I received my Gaelic test results and I scored 83% for speaking and 90% for writing!

 My final video also includes clips of my trip to the Isles of Lewis and Harris including the Gaelic Psalms church singing at the end.